 Fourth, carpenters treat each project as unique.

 Even when final products look similar in appearance, they actually mask differences under the surface.
-Jesus knows that we are not only fearfully and wonderfully made.
-Each of us is unique and different.
+Jesus knows that we are not only fearfully and wonderfully made, but each of us is also unique and different.
 The Bible gives us accounts, for example, of Jesus individualizing his discipleship of impetuous Peter and doubting Thomas.
 Andrea Crouch, the inspiring gospel musician, put it this way, “He looked beyond my faults and saw my needs.”
 While using a common process of transformation, Jesus adapted his methodology to individual differences.

-Taking a page from our book, Bob and I wrote:
+Taking a page from the book, Bob Logan and I wrote:

 I would like to add a fifth common characteristic: patience and perseverance.

 Like carpentry, disciple making is a process, and a process unfolds over time.
 The unfolding typically is wrought with challenges, struggles, tensions, and ups and downs.
 No disciple is formed without growing pains.
 Jesus was an exemplar of patience and perseverance with his motley crew of twelve in the first century, and he is equally so with us today.

 In conclusion, Jesus’ trademarks as a carpenter reveal important characteristics about his blueprint for making disciples.

 As a disciple maker, how well do you employ this blueprint?